Serampore Mission Press: Vernacular publications

+Influence

+As printing increased across the continent, it became highly inconvenient to send materials to Serampore for print.
+In 1838, Baptist missionary Charles Lacey brought an English-printing press to Orissa to print documents for Cuttack missionaries.
+The Oriya font that was used in its first prints was likely brought over from Serampore.
+The Orissa Mission continued to print from Serampore and Calcutta even after the establishment of their own press.

 Funding

 Initially the missionaries faced problems to raise money for printing.
 In 1795, Carey wrote to the Mission in England that the printing of 10,000 copies of the translated New Testament would cost Rs 43,750, a sum that was beyond his means.
 In June 1800, the printing work of the Bengali Bible had to be restricted because of the shortage of funds.
 The missionaries sought to raise money by selling copies of the Bengali Bible for 2 gold mohurs each to the Englishmen in Calcutta.
 They raised Rs 1500 from this enterprise.
 From 1804, the Society in England raised Rs 10,000 every year in England to fund the printing of the Bible in seven Indian vernaculars.

+Memoirs were often used to track the progress of Serampore’s translations: the first of these publications was of Memoir Relative to the Translations of the Sacred Scriptures in August of 1807.
+As the mission and its presses faced increasing costs, the same memoir was bound with an engraving of the empress Britannia presenting a printed New Testament to a Bengali native.
+The republication was used to encourage donation of 58,000 rupees, equivalently 7,250 English pounds.

 Once the books became popular, the press started earning enough money to cover costs and leave some profit.
 This money was entirely devoted for furthering the work of the Mission.

 Fire at the press

 On 11 March 1812, a devastating fire caused mass destruction in the printing office.
 Important documents, accounting papers, manuscripts, 14 types in Eastern languages, a bulk of types sent from England, 12 hundred reams of paper and other essential raw materials were destroyed.
 The manuscripts of the translation of the Ramayana were also destroyed and the project was never resumed.
 The manuscripts of the Polyglot Dictionary and the blue print of the Telinga Grammar were also destroyed.
 Luckily the presses themselves were unharmed.
 It is estimated that property worth Rs 70,000 was lost.